aleksensej/autotest/README.md

 Just a small help in creating automated testing in Front-End

-Whenever you use this project, remember to add Selenium Jars and update the driver for you selected Browser.
+Whenever you use this project, remember to add Selenium Jars and update the driver for your selected Browser.

 Settup info
 https://github.com/aleksensej/autotest.git